NoxxFlame/TTT-Custom-Roles-Outdated/CONVARS.md

 // Other
 ttt_mer_credits_starting      1    // (Default: 1): Number of credits the Mercenary starts with
 ttt_kil_credits_starting      2    // (Default: 2): Number of credits the Killer starts with
+ttt_asn_credits_starting      0    // (Default: 0): Number of credits the Assassin starts with
+ttt_hyp_credits_starting      0    // (Default: 0): Number of credits the Hypnotist starts with
 ttt_traitor_vision_enable     0    // (Default: 0): Whether members of the Traitor team can see other members of the Traitor team (including Glitches) through walls via a highlight effect. ttt_killer_knife_enabled      1    // (Default: 1): Whether the Killer knife is enabled ttt_killer_max_health         100  // (Default: 100): The Killer's starting and maximum health